 Students can minor in Japanese within the Department of Modern Languages and Literatures(MLL).
 MLL offers the language major, which requires the study of two foreign languages.
 Japanese can be the secondary language or, in special cases, the primary language.

-Existing Japanese student organizations include the Anime Club and the Japan Club, the latter of which organizes sushi parties and regular cultural trips to Columbus.
+Existing Japanese student organizations include the Anime Club and the Japanese Culture Club, the latter of which organizes sushi parties and regular cultural trips to Columbus.